Odette Dynasty O’Hara

 Michael: Thank you.

-Sabrina: It kind of dissipates it goes.
+Sabrina: It kind of dissipates.

-Michael: It does.
-You realize that they’re not there to help you pay your bills– their opinion really doesn’t matter.
-And at the same time if they’re– they can’t celebrate who you are like you would celebrate for them, and that just means they’re not ready for the new and I don’t have to be upset by that, I don’t have to be hurt by that.
-And so family wise, my mom my sisters were all socially independent of one another, but my mom she was kind of like the base supporter for a while.
+Michael: And at the same time, if they’re… they can’t celebrate who you are, like you would celebrate for them, and that just means they’re not ready for the new.
+And I don’t have to be upset by that, I don’t have to be hurt by that.
+And so, family-wise, my mom, my sisters were all socially independent of one another.
+But my mom, uh, she was, kind of, like, the base supporter for a while.
 I would receive packages in the mail for Odette and never for me.
-I’m like I could use a pair of pants for work lady!
-Stop always sending me wigs.
+I’m like, “I could use a pair of pants for work, lady.
+Stop sending me wigs.”
+Just like…

-Sabrina: Thanks mom, but uh…
+Sabrina: [Laughs] Thanks, Mom, but uh…

 Sabrina: Yeah.

-Michael: And those are the ones that I only listened to and by the grace of God they’re the reason I’m still here today.
+Michael: And those are the ones that I only listened to.
+And by the grace of God, they’re the reason I’m still here today.
 And so, yeah.
 Did that answer the question?

 Sabrina: Yeah.

-Sabrina: Whatever.
+Sabrina: [Laughs]

 Sabrina: Right.